A step by step guide when acting as a Landlord’s Solicitor

 - Verify your identity;

-- Identify the origin of funds to be used in the transaction and supply evidence;
+- If appropriate, identify the origin of funds to be used in the transaction and supply evidence;

 - Provide ‘Heads of Terms’ setting out the terms agreed between parties.